The Invisible Child

 • I belong.

-Many people discover that healing begins when they stop waiting to be noticed and start allowing themselves to be seen.
+Healing often begins when people stop waiting to be noticed and gradually allow themselves to be seen.

 A Grounded Perspective